vitay/vitay/README.md

 ### Computational neuroscience

+Code from some papers.
+See <https://github.com/hamkerlab> for more repos.

+* [Schmid, Vitay and Hamker, 2019](https://github.com/vitay/CerebellumForwardModel) : Forward Models in the Cerebellum using Reservoirs and Perturbation Learning.
+CCN 2019.
+* [Vitay, 2016](https://github.com/vitay/ReScience-submission/tree/vitay) : Robust timing and motor patterns by taming chaos in recurrent neural networks.
+Rescience, 2(1).
+* [Vitay and Hamker, 2014](https://github.com/vitay/bg-timing) : Timing and expectation of reward: a neuro-computational model of the afferents to the ventral tegmental area.
+Frontiers in Neurorobotics, 8:4.

 ### Teaching

 * [Course Deep RL](https://github.com/vitay/course-deeprl) : materials for the course "Deep Reinforcement Learning".
 * [Notebooks Deep RL](https://github.com/vitay/notebooks-deeprl) : Jupyter notebooks for the course "Deep Reinforcement Learning".
-* [Course Neurocomputing](https://github.com/vitay/course-neurocomputing) : materials for the course "Neuroconputing".
+* [Course Neurocomputing](https://github.com/vitay/course-neurocomputing) : materials for the course "Neurocomputing".

 ### Publishing tools